It's Okay to be Weird: You Just Have to Earn It: "Wandavision" Reactions and Writing Takeaways

-Anyone who knows me or has read my work over the last couple of years will probably tell you that I have become a fairly outspoken fan of most things coming out of Marvel Studios these days… most things.
+Anyone who knows me or has read my work over the last couple of years will probably tell you that I have become fan of most things coming out of Marvel Studios these days… most things.

 Let me be clear.
-I have never been a diehard comic book fan, I do not worship Kevin Feige or the powers that be at Marvel Studios or Disney, and I have no problem being critical of bad writing.
+I have never been a diehard comic book fan, nor do I worship Kevin Feige or the powers that be at Marvel Studios or Disney.
+And I certainly have no problem being critical of bad writing.

-The nine-episode MCU/Disney+ series that premiered on Disney plus earlier this year and concluded last week, follows the events of Avengers: Endgame by taking us into the mind-bending, reality-warping world of Wanda Maximoff (Elizabeth Olsen), arguably one of the weirdest and most powerful "heroes" (I use that word in quotation marks) in the Avengers lineup.
-And, yes, the debate over who’s the most the powerful Avenger is discussed in the series.
-Thank you, Darcy (Kat Dennings) and Agent Woo (Randall Park), who I might add, are perfect additions to this already eclectic cast.
+The nine-episode MCU/Disney+ series that premiered on Disney plus earlier this year and concluded last week, follows the events of Avengers: Endgame by taking us into the mind-bending, reality-warping world of Wanda Maximoff (Elizabeth Olsen), arguably one of the weirdest and most powerful "heroes" (I put that word in quotation marks) in the Avengers.

-But, as we now know, the road to hell is often paved with the best intentions; and most attempts at trying to become the god of our own universe end in disaster.
+Unfortunately, as we all know, the road to hell is often paved with the best intentions; and most attempts at trying to become the god of our own universe do end in disaster.
 The same is true for Wanda Maximoff.

-Wanda’s twisted simulation that she controls with a scarlet fist has severe consequences on the real citizens of Westview trapped as characters in her “perfect” American sitcom.
+To no one’s surprise, Wanda’s simulation of reality has severe consequences on the real citizens of Westview trapped as characters in her “perfect” American sitcom.

 I emphasize the word simulation here because that is exactly what Wandavision is.
 A simulation of reality, not reality itself.
-And to anyone who wants to argue that we "create" our own reality, I'd point to the chaos of Wanda's version of Westview as a cautionary tale to that kind of thinking.
+And to anyone who wants to argue that we "create" our own reality, I'd point to the chaos of Wanda's controlling ideology as a cautionary tale to that kind of thinking.

 For this reason, Wanda's vision, along with her struggle to come to terms with her own loss and grief, threaten to make Wanda the villain of her own story, which she certainly becomes.